he1lhamster/Pathfinder2e-Obsidian-Vault/README.md

 	![example of PC page](https://github.com/he1lhamster/Pathfinder2e-Obsidian-Vault/blob/main/img/leaflet_example.png)

 ## Licenses
 This vault is absolutely free for use and distributed under Paizo Community Use Policy and OGL.
-For more information check [[Licenses]].
+For more information check '_Licenses_'.

 ## What's Next
 Planning to update this vault with new remaster content and maybe add some pre-made templates for PC, Campaign Track and others.